 - Re-take the exam or

-- Submit 20 continuing education hours relevant to developmental care within the three-year designation period
+- Submit 20 continuing education hours – 5 of which must be developmental care focused – within the three-year designation period

 This flexibility supports ongoing learning while keeping developmental care knowledge current across the team.